I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 - 5 Best Neighborhoods to Stay in San Francisco

-- 1. Nob Hill and Union Square – Your First Time in San Francisco
+- 1. Nob Hill and Union Square – Where to Stay in Fan Francisco When Visiting for the First Time

-- 2. South of Market (SoMa) – For San Francisco on a Budget
+- 2. South of Market (SoMa) – Where to Stay in San Francisco on a Budget

-- 3. The Mission – The Best Nightlife in San Francisco
+- 3. The Mission – The Best Area to Stay in San Francisco for Nightlife

 - 4. Haight-Ashbury – Coolest Place to Stay in San Francisco

-- 5. Fisherman’s Wharf – Family-friendly San Francisco
+- 5. Fisherman’s Wharf – Best Place to Stay With Family in San Francisco

-- Where to stay in SF for first time – Nob Hill
+- Where to stay in San Francisco when visiting for the first time – Nob Hill

-- Where to stay in SF on a budget – South of Market (SoMa)
+- Where to stay in San Francisco on a budget – South of Market (SoMa)

 - Best area to stay in San Francisco for Nightlife – The Mission